-If this is not the first time powered up and an initial sensor calibration is not required, read the entire Section 4 to familiarize yourself with the operating interface of the instrument, then proceed to Section 4.4 to calibrate the instrument.
+Following the Self-diagnostic test and sensor purge, Gas calibration maybe required.
+Read the entire Section 4 to familiarize yourself with the operating interface of the instrument, then proceed to Section 4.4 to calibrate the instrument.

 Operation

 4.1 Introduction